-David M. Rogers joined the Scientific Computing team in the NCCS early January, 2020.
-He obtained his Ph.D. in Physical Chemistry from University of Cincinnati in 2009 where he worked with Prof. Thomas Beck on applying Bayes’ theorem to the free energy problem with applications to multiscale modeling of fluids and interface chemistry.
-After a Post-doctoral fellowship at Sandia National Labs working on modeling of water and ion conduction with Dr. Susan Rempe, he joined the USF Department of Chemistry as an Assistant Professor in 2013.
-Over that time, he has worked on theory and application of statistical mechanical methods in liquids, biomolecules, and quantum models.
+David M. Rogers is a Performance Engineer and Computational Scientist in the Advanced Computing for Chemistry and Materials at ORNL’s National Center for Computational Science.
+He obtained his Ph.D. in Physical Chemistry from University of Cincinnati in 2009 where he worked on applying Bayes’ theorem to the free energy problem with applications to the statistical mechanics of liquids.
+After a Post-doctoral fellowship at Sandia National Labs 2009-2012, he was a faculty member of the USF Department of Chemistry 2013-2019.
+He has worked on theory and application of statistical mechanical methods in liquids, biomolecules, and quantum models.

-His research interests include mathematical and computational theory and methods for multiscale modeling.
+His current research interests include computation, mathematics, and theory enabling HPC methods for electron- to fluid-scale modeling.
 Especially interesting open problems include applications to small nonequilibrium systems, dielectric friction, dispersion, hydration, and its role in nanoscale devices.
 David’s focus at ORNL is developing more powerful and general libraries and interfaces for modeling these systems at scale.

 R&D Activities Contributions